michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 # Echo & Chamber - How It Works

+What's up - thanks for reading my first blog post.
+I wanted a place to talk about some of the tech stuff and other things I work on & so this blog was born.
+This first post is a summary of the Echo & Chamber project I work on that came from my research project at Georgia Tech.

 ## Project Overview

-- Project: **Echo & Chamber**
-- Aggregates headlines from **Fox News** and **MSNBC** to compare how each covers top stories.
-- Inspired by similar comparison newsletters but designed to be shorter and more digestible (Morning Brew style).
-- Goal: Provide a daily snapshot showing how partisan media frame the same news differently.
-- Reader intent: Stay informed and entertained by seeing ideological spin from both sides.
-- Personal context: User reads WSJ but wanted a lightweight way to glance at the extremes.

-Hi, I am Mike, thanks for reading my first blog post.
-I wanted a place to talk about some of the tech stuff and other things I work on so decided to create a blog to post about it.
-This post is a summary of the Echo & Chamber project I work on that came from my research project at Georgia Tech.

-Echo & Chamber in its current form provides a daily comparison of how Fox News and MSNBC cover the same stories.
-I personally enjoy getting most of my news from the Wall Street Journal (my happy place is reading it in the sauna at my gym), I also enjoy Morning Brew.
-I believe the highly partisan news outlets are bad, however, many people consume them and I found myself skimming them often to see how each outlet reported the same topic.
-I created Echo & Chamber primarily to automate that process for myself in a format that matched Morning Brew.
+Echo & Chamber in its current form gives a daily side-by-side look at how Fox News and MSNBC cover the same stories.
+For context: I’m a Wall Street Journal person (my happy place is reading it in a sauna), & I also like Morning Brew.
+I generally skip partisan cable news, but a ton of people watch it, and it has a material impact on political climate.
+So Echo & Chamber started as a way for me to quickly see how each side frames the same event.
+Not to doomscroll or argue, but to understand the lens other people are looking through.

-At the time of writing this blog post the copy on echoandchamber.com is more general Left/Right "Break out of your echo chamber", but I am thinking I will change it to be more specific to Fox/MSNBC.
-From a marketing perspective I am not sure telling people they are in an echo chamber is effective, I think instead I need marketing more centered around being interesting.
-Fox News and MSNBC tend to call eachother the boogeyman, liberal people hate Fox News, conservative people hate MSNBC, but I am finding most people regardless of political lean do think the comparison is interesting.
+At the time of writing this post, the copy on echoandchamber.com still uses the broader “Left vs. Right, Break out of your echo chamber” framing.
+I’m thinking of changing that to something more specific, like a Fox vs. MSNBC focus.
+From a marketing perspective, I’m not sure telling people they’re in an echo chamber is the best approach.
+I think the messaging should lean more into curiosity and interest.
+Fox News and MSNBC often treat each other as the boogeyman.
+Liberals hate Fox, conservatives hate MSNBC.
+But what I’ve found is that, regardless of political lean, most people still find the comparison genuinely interesting.

 ---